ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/EmreOvunc/mySCADA-myPRO-7-Hardcoded-FTP-Username-and-Password](https://github.com/EmreOvunc/mySCADA-myPRO-7-Hardcoded-FTP-Username-and-Password) :  ![starts](https://img.shields.io/github/stars/EmreOvunc/mySCADA-myPRO-7-Hardcoded-FTP-Username-and-Password.svg) ![forks](https://img.shields.io/github/forks/EmreOvunc/mySCADA-myPRO-7-Hardcoded-FTP-Username-and-Password.svg)

 ## CVE-2018-11235
  In Git before 2.13.7, 2.14.x before 2.14.4, 2.15.x before 2.15.2, 2.16.x before 2.16.4, and 2.17.x before 2.17.1, remote code execution can occur.
-With a crafted .gitmodules file, a malicious project can execute an arbitrary script on a machine that runs &quot;git clone --recurse-submodules&quot; because submodule &quot;names&quot; are obtained from this file, and then appended to $GIT_DIR/modules, leading to directory traversal with &quot;../&quot; in a name.
+With a crafted .gitmodules file, a malicious project can execute an arbitrary script on a machine that runs "git clone --recurse-submodules" because submodule "names" are obtained from this file, and then appended to $GIT_DIR/modules, leading to directory traversal with "../" in a name.
 Finally, post-checkout hooks from a submodule are executed, bypassing the intended design in which hooks are not obtained from a remote server.